brooklynrail/brooklynrail-platform/content/events/2020/09/common-ground-a-conversation-with-dr-vandana-shiva.md

 {{< image media="2020/09/common-ground-header-graphic-dark-background" size="lg" >}}

 Please join us for our fifth installment of *Common Ground* for a conversation on ecological resilience, food sovereignty, environmental stewardship, and soil-building and seed-saving as crucial acts of resistance.
 We will be joined by **Dr. Vandana Shiva**, environmental activist and scholar, in conversation with **Nance Klehm**, Chicago-based ecological systems designer and permaculture grower, and our friends at [Metabolic Studio](https://www.metabolicstudio.org/about), environmental artist **Lauren Bon** and regenerative urban grower **Milli Macen-Moore**.

-environmental activist and scholar **Dr. Vandana Shiva**, in conversation with Nance Klehm,

- ecological resilience, food sovereignty, and stewardship

-an update from our friends at Metabolic Studios and beyond on food sovereignty, featuring environmental activist and food sovereignty advocate **Dr. Vandana Shiva**, in conversation with **Nance Klehm**, Chicago-based ecological systems designer and permaculture grower, and our friends at Metabolic Studio, environmental artist **Lauren Bon** and regenerative urban grower **Milli Macen-Moore**.

-steward of the earth.
-She is an ecological systems designer, landscaper, horticultural consultant, and permacultural grower,

-with our friends at Metabolic Studio, environmental artist **Lauren Bon** and regenerative urban grower **Milli Macen-Moore**

 updates from our friends at Metabolic Studio, networks of Satyagraha Gardens, food sovereignty, seed collecting, seed saving, and seed planting as acts of resistance.